Nylon: Chemistry

 The term polyphthalamide (abbreviated to PPA) is used when 60% or more moles of the carboxylic acid portion of the repeating unit in the polymer chain is composed of a combination of terephthalic acid (TPA) and isophthalic acid (IPA).

-Types of nylon
+Types

 Nylon 66 and related heteropolymers

 Nylon 66 and related polyamides are condensation polymers forms from equal parts of diamine and dicarboxylic acids.
 In the first case, the "repeating unit" has the ABAB structure, as also seen in many polyesters and polyurethanes.
 Since each monomer in this copolymer has the same reactive group on both ends, the direction of the amide bond reverses between each monomer, unlike natural polyamide proteins, which have overall directionality: C terminal → N terminal.
 In the second case (so called AA), the repeating unit corresponds to the single monomer.

-Wallace Carothers at DuPont patented nylon 66 using amides.
+Wallace Carothers at DuPont patented nylon 66.